na-na-hi/renget/archive/sfbf5.md

 >\>males soapy characteristics emerged when they didn't want to have eggs with their fugly women
 >\>allows them to slip away from their grabby arms

-\>"Sir are you sure we should we even doing this?"
+%darkgreen%\>"Sir are you sure we should we even doing this?"
 \>"We have no choice.
 Mizutsune population is dropping down at an alarming rate and its up to us hunters to balance the ecosystem."
 \>In the middle of the arena is a Mitzutsune bound on his back with his limbs splayed out
 \>The monster doesn't even panic at the situation and looks maybe even a bit eager